 Remove from heat.
 Line the bottom of a 9×13 glass baking dish with frozen hash browns.

-Layer the veggie mixture over the top.
+Layer the veggie mixture over the top, then top with sausage.

 In a medium sized mixing bowl, whisk the eggs and milk together.

 Don’t forget to add the cheddar!